 These seminars are designed to help you take your photos beyond snapshot quality images.
 Express more of what inspired you to take the pictures in the first place!

 Bill Ray's specialty is translating the technical for the rest of us to understand.
 These are meaty classes with ideas you can put to work right away.

 All seminars are 7-9 pm and limited to 8 attendees.
 The Workshop field trip times are below.

-Lightroom is professional photo development software which has a friendly editing interface with slider adjustments, instant feedback and infinite undo.
+Lightroom is professional photo development software which has a friendly editing interface suited to new users with slider adjustments, instant feedback and infinite undo.
 However, it is feature rich and operates differently from the usual Windows or Mac business app.
 If you simply dive into Lightroom for a test drive, it can be like going down Alice’s rabbit hole to encounter the Mad Hatter, Cheshire Cat and Queen of Hearts.